The 2021 back-to-school season will look different this year - again. And that’s thanks to COVID-19 and our “new normal”.

 - packing utensils to use with their lunch so they don’t have to eat with their hands

 Provide a zip top bag or other holder to keep the mask sanitary when your child isn’t wearing it.
 You’ll also want to caution them to wash their hands before and after removing it.
+Some schools will be handing out disposable masks.
+Remind your child to follow the instructions they will receive in school.

 5. Ease your child’s (and your own) fears about going back to school during COVID-19

-McManne also suggests checking in with your kids regularly to see how they’re feeling.
+McManne also suggests checking in with your kids to see how they’re feeling.
 “Let them know you’re open to talking about their worries and questions anytime,” she adds.

 “Your kids will look to you to give them answers.
 So it’s important you manage your own emotions,” McManne says.
 “Take a few deep breaths, center yourself and lean into the conversation.”

-Just remember, the more you talk to your kids about safety as they head back to school, the more comfortable they’ll feel.
+The more you talk to your kids about safety as they head back to school, the more comfortable they’ll feel.